sergimartinez/sergimartinez.github.io/_pages/about.md

 Selected work-in-progress
 ------
 - Elites, identities, and conflict mobilization in diverse societies (*with Giacomo Lemoli*).
 Project funded by the Identities and Ideologies Project of New York University, the Bobst Center, EAFIT University, and BBVA.
+Presented in the PolSci Seminar Series of NYUAD (Abu Dhabi).

 - Seats of hope: special peace districts on trust and political engagement in postwar democracies? (*with Joan Barceló and Mauricio Vela Barón*).
-Draft available upon request.
+Presented in LAPSS Annual Meeting (Bogotá), the MoPED Workshop (Berlin), and the Conflict Research Society annual meeting (Edinburgh).